LSBA TECH CENTER

 "PDF," an acronym for "portable document format," allows a document to be presented or sent in a manner independent of the application software, hardware or operating system that created it.
 In the early 90s, Adobe Systems created the first PDF program, officially releasing a free "read only" program with which most of us are familiar.
 While the "read only" feature remains free, manipulation of PDF documents (i.e., cutting and pasting from a PDF document, converting a PDF document to WORD, etc.) requires additional tools.
 Here are two companies which offer products for this:

-Power PDF Advanced: This product is a direct competitor of Adobe XI Pro and does almost everything that the Adobe product does, except it currently retails at $149.
+Power PDF Advanced: A direct competitor of Adobe XI Pro, this product does almost everything that the Adobe product does, except it currently retails at $149.
 (Pricing accurate as of 6-24-14).

 Reduce clutter with a desktop/portable scanner.
 These space saving (no bigger than a bread box; some no larger than a stack of wooden rulers), relatively inexpensive, very easy to use devices can digitize and scan quickly papers to a file on your computer or server, attach them to an email, or send them to a printer in your office.
 Desktop and portable scanners are "must have" items for the small office practitioner as well as for lawyers in larger firms.
 Several are highlighted below: